canonical/cloud-init/doc/rtd/reference/datasources/scaleway.rst

 User Data
 =========

-cloud-init fetches user-data using the meta-data service using the `/user_data` endpoint.
+cloud-init fetches user-data using the instance metadata service using the `/user_data` endpoint.
 Scaleway's documentation provides a detailed description on how to use  `userdata`_.
 One can also interact with it using the `userdata api`_.